Bachelor of Arts in History

 Students must successfully complete 120 hours to graduate, with 42 hours from the University’s core curriculum and 45 in the major.
 Students are encouraged to focus their work in history on a particular time or place, a significant theme, topic or problem or an approach to learning such as literature, the arts, ideas, science and technology or the social sciences.
 They may choose from courses designed around historical themes, issues and ideas in American, European, Latin American, African and Asian studies.
-Students may additionally choose to pursue a concentration in philosophy as a part of the History major.

 About the School of Arts and Humanities

 The School of Arts and Humanities prepares students for the changes they will face in a media-rich 21st century.
 By connecting the visual and performing arts with the humanities (philosophy, literature, history), students learn how to think creatively as well as critically.
 Faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Holocaust to the world of Harry Potter.